 The fact that you’re even reading this is proof that I’m stepping into my truth.
 Twinki-Winki is the next level of my big self.

 Because now that I’ve told everyone my studio is tiny, nothing can stop me from doing my quirky photo shoots.
-And now that my teaching is no longer a secret, I can create that vision board course I’ve always wanted to teach.
+And now that my teaching is no longer a secret, I can create those creativity workshops I’ve always wanted to teach.

 Take it from me, a recovering perfectionist and introvert now showing up in videos as the Pink Fairy for all to see.
 Because I’m giving myself permission to shine by caring less and playing more.